ronaldomarquesdev/utils.crypto.criptocorepack/README.md

 #### Next Versions: 0.1.0-alpha;

-A detailed description of each past and current version and, the roadmap for the future versions can be found in the [rewriting link - project's documentation](#).
+A detailed description of each past and current version and, the roadmap for the future versions can be found in the [project's version documentation](https://github.com/ronaldomarquesdev/utils.crypto.ccp/blob/main/documentation/versioning.md).

 &nbsp;
 &nbsp;